m3ia/GotIt/README.md

 7. Node.js

 # How To Install & Run
-To install this app, please install the project dependencies and run it locally.
 Got It! is currently hosted on [Heroku](https://got-it-app.herokuapp.com/).

+If you'd like to quickly install and run this app locally, please install the project dependencies and run it following these instructions:
 1. Have Docker and Node.js installed
 2. Have Docker running
 3. Clone the repo